per1234/EtherEventQueue/README.md

 `EtherEventQueue.queue(target, port, event, payload, resendFlag)` - Send an event and payload
 - Parameter: target - takes either the IP address or node number of the target device
   - Type: IPAddress/byte
-- Parameter: port: - port to send the event to
+- Parameter(optional): port: - Port to send the event to.
+If no port is specified then the event will be sent to the default port set in begin().
   - Type: unsigned int
 - Parameter: event: - string to send as the event
   - Type: char/int